SHOPPING CART

 5. Add compost.

-7. Allow your worms a few days to settle before adding a handful of food scraps.
+7. Add a handful of food scraps.

-7. Allow your worms a few days to settle before adding a handful of food scraps.
+7. Add a handful of food scraps.

 Avoid feeding meat, dairy products, bread, onions, citrus peel and tomatoes (acidic).